 "That is why we will be working very closely with all ten of these companies to support them in the development, implementation and tracking of child labour elimination interventions.
 We also look forward to reporting on the impact as the year progresses,” she continued.

-The ten brands and retailers that have committed to The Centre’s Joint Action Pledge for the Elimination of Child Labour include ALDI Nord Group, ALDI SOUTH Group, Arena S.P.A, Colosseum, IKEA, Mekong Timber Plantations, Morrisons, REWE Group, VF Corporation and Varner.
+The 12 brands and retailers that have committed to The Centre’s Joint Action Pledge for the Elimination of Child Labour include Amazon, ALDI Nord Group, ALDI SOUTH Group, Arena S.P.A, Colosseum, IKEA, Mekong Timber Plantations, Morrisons, REWE Group, VF Corporation and Varner.

 Comments from our pledge partners on their commitment to the Joint Action Pledge: